megapunk7/Python-Scripts/README.md

 # Python Scritps

-This repository has the python scripts created by me.
+This repository has the python scrripts for different applications as a project work to Automate the Boring Stuff With Python.